kganyamayeza/kganyamayeza/README.md

 Software developer with combined expertise in data analysis and machine learning using Python.
 I build tools that turn data into insights and insights into action.
-Passionate about clean code, scalable solutions, and bridging the gap between data science and software engineering.
+Passionate about clean code, scalable solutions.

 What I do: